alphaess-developer/WTWifiSDK-iOS/README.md

 ## 🔨 Requirements

-The system requirement for WTWifiSDK is iOS 11.0+
+The system requirement for WTWifiSDK is iOS 11.0+, and only support iOS device, not support iOS simulators.

 ## Install